onflow/fcl-dev-wallet/README.md

 ### Use the wallet from the harness

-You can now visit http://localhost:3001 to try out the dev wallet!
+You can now visit http://localhost:3001 to try out the dev wallet.